Knightec-Internal-Product-Team/About/Instructions/Set up Jetson Xavier NX.md

 If the Xavier NX has an SSD attached to its m2 slot, you can move the OS to it since it's usually a bit faster than SD card.

+Here's the corrected and properly numbered list:

 1. **Backup Your Data:**
    - Make sure to back up any important data on your SD card.

-2. **Install an editor**
+2. **Install an Editor:**
-     In this example we'll use nano.
+   - In this example, we'll use nano.
      ```bash
      sudo apt-get install nano
      ```

+3. **List Your Storage Devices to Identify the SD Card:**
-3. **List your storage devices to identify the SD Card:**
+   - List your storage devices to identify the SD Card:
      ```bash
      lsblk
      ```
-     We're going to assume the SD Card is mmcblk0p1 and NVME is nvme0n1p1, but it might be different on your device.
+   - We're going to assume the SD Card is `mmcblk0p1` and NVMe is `nvme0n1p1`, but it might be different on your device.
-4. You don't need to manually ensure that `/mnt/nvme/proc`, `/mnt/nvme/sys`, `/mnt/nvme/dev`, and `/mnt/nvme/run` are not copied before running the `rsync` command.
-The `rsync` options `-x` and `-a` handle this by not crossing filesystem boundaries and preserving all filesystem attributes, respectively.

-However, to make sure everything works smoothly, you can unmount these special filesystems if they are mounted.
-Here’s the revised step-by-step guide with the necessary details:

-### Detailed Steps:

-1. **Backup Your Data:**
-   - Make sure to back up any important data on your SD card.

-2. **Prepare the NVMe Drive:**
+4. **Prepare the NVMe Drive:**
    - Boot your Jetson device using the SD card.
    - Open a terminal.
    - List your storage devices to identify the NVMe drive: